Oct 6, 2017

 - Jake Makim and Ruth Emery when Liz was in Pony Club

-- Edgar Litchwark has been the main inspiration when Liz was
+- Edgar Litchwark has been the main inspiration when Liz was competing

 - Phillipe Karl from the School of Lightness